OpenRiak/riak_kv/docs/QueryAPI.md

 # Riak KV - Query API

-Riak supports a query language for secondary indexes, whereby range queries can be run on indexes, with the index entries containing projected attributes, which can be filtered using a filter expression language.
+Riak supports a query language for secondary indexes, whereby range queries can be run on indexes, with the index entries containing additional projected attributes beyond the sort key.
+Queries can apply further filtering on the index entries within the range, by using a filter expression language on those projected attributes.

 - [Adding Index Entries to Objects](#secondary-indexes---adding-index-entries-to-an-object)
 - [Overview of querying those index entries](#secondary-indexes---querying-index-entries-overview)